Breastfeeding and Periods: When Will Your Cycle Return?

 Some mothers attempt to use the Lactational Amenorrhea Method (LAM) as a reliable form of contraception, but its criteria are staggeringly strict.
 For LAM to work, your baby must be under six months old, you must exclusively breastfeed on demand throughout the day and night without exception, and you must not have seen any return of your menses.
 Make absolutely clear that it is not a reliable method for most modern mothers.

-What Will Your First Postpartum Period Feel Like?
+What Does Your First Period After Breastfeeding Feel Like?

 When your cycle finally does come back, try not to expect the tidy, predictable periods you knew before you were pregnant.
 Your first postpartum period will often announce its return quite dramatically.
 Many mothers experience a significantly heavier flow than they were previously used to, simply because the uterine lining has had months to build up undisturbed and their hormonal baseline is finding equilibrium.